makeyourownmaker/QuasicrystalGifs/README.md

 ### How does this quasicrystal animation work?

-Each frame of the animation is a summation of waves at evenly-spaced rotations.
+Each frame of the animation is a summation of four or more waves at evenly-spaced rotations.
 That is, every point in each animation frame is colored according to the sum of sines and cosines depending on the x and y coordinates.
 The animation is determined by an evenly-spaced orientation angle between 0 and 2 * pi.
+The number of wave cycles in the animation is determined by changing "stripes".
+Larger numbers of stripes leads to finer structures.

 ### Examples of quasicrystals